If you, or someone you know, is interested in enrolling in a Vitality program or would simply like to learn more, please call:Carol Sames, PhD,

-The Vitality!
-Multiple Sclerosis Fitness Program
+The Vitality Multiple Sclerosis Fitness Program

 The aquatic environment provides buoyancy and support that eases movement in participants with decreased strength and balance.
 Tools and equipment specifically designed for an aquatic environment enhance the aquatic programs.

 Previously, individuals with multiple sclerosis were advised to avoid exercise because of excessive fatigue, fear of aggravating the condition, and heat sensitivity.
-However, new research suggests that a properly designed and implemented exercise program that is modified based on symptoms can significantly improve the overall cardiovascular fitness, strength, balance and psychological well being of participants with multiple sclerosis.
+However, research now suggests that a properly designed and implemented exercise program that is modified based on symptoms can significantly improve the overall cardiovascular fitness, strength, balance and psychological well being of participants with multiple sclerosis.

 Depending on the functional ability of the individual, exercising at home or in a fitness facility may or may not be appropriate.
 Fitness facilities are unlikely to have professionals trained in exercise for multiple sclerosis.
 Resources may be limited for those with special needs.

 For the Novice and Seasoned Exerciser